 Healthcare Students & Trainees.
-SUNY Downstate Medical Center Health Science Center at Brooklyn is an academic center that provides clinical training and internships to healthcare students and trainees.
+SUNY Downstate Medical Center is an academic center that provides clinical training and internships to healthcare students and trainees.
 As such, we may share your information with them, provided that they abide by our policies in protecting your privacy.